 In addition to undertaking their research students will engage in a range of additional training activities including:

 Applicants must hold undergraduate or Masters degree (at least 2:1 or equivalent) and meet the residence eligibility requirement as detailed on the MRC website.

-To be eligible for full studentship funding applicants must either be UK nationals, or EU nationals who have been living in the UK for 3-years prior to the start of the course.
+To be eligible for full studentship funding applicants must either be UK nationals, or EU nationals who have been living in the UK for 3-years.
 EU nationals that do not meet this criteria are eligible for 'Fees-only' funding but will not receive a stipend and must be able to cover their living costs for the duration of the course.